 3 Problem Formulation

 If we put a workload into a real distributed system, we can get a log from the system.
-A log file is usually a sequence of events which contains request arguments and reply results.
-And we can obtain orders between some events from timestamps or causality of message-passing.
+A log file is usually a sequence which contains events of request arguments and events of reply results.
+We can obtain orders between some events from timestamps or causality of message-passing.
 However, logs of different systems vary from each other, so we must extract key information from logs in order to obtain the abstraction of logs.

 We can define a set of observable behaviors called histories.
 A history records all the interactions between clients and the system.
 We include the following information in each history: The operations performed; Whether the operation completed, and what value was returned; The relative order of non-overlapping operations; The session an operation belongs to.
 Formally, we use event graphs to represent histories.
 A history is an event graph (E, op, rval, rb, ss) where op describes the operation of an event; rval describes the value returned by the operation; rb is the returns-before order, a natural partial order on E; ss is the same-session order, a equivalence relation on E.